Gérard Ben Arous: Education and career

 In 1988, Ben Arous became a professor at the University of Paris-Sud where he served as the chair of the mathematics department from 1992 to 1994.
 From 1994 to 1997 he was a professor at ENS and the chair of the mathematics and computer science departments.
 From 1997 to 2007, Ben Arous was a professor of applied probability theory at the École Polytechnique Fédérale de Lausanne, where he held the chair of Stochastic Modeling and founded the Bernoulli Institute in 2001.
 Since 2002 he has been a professor at the Courant Institute of Mathematical Sciences of New York University.
 In 2009, Ben Arous served as acting Director of the Courant Institute and was director from 2011 to 2016.
 He was appointed as the Vice-Provost for Science and Engineering Development at New York University in 2011.

 In 1993, Ben Arous received the Rollo Davidson Prize.
 In 1996 he gave a plenary lecture Large deviations as a common probabilistic tool for some problems of analysis, geometry and physics at the European Congress of Mathematicians in Budapest.
 In 2002 he was an invited speaker at the International Congress of Mathematicians (ICM) in Beijing and gave a talk Aging and Spin Glass Dynamics.

 He was an editor for the Journal of the European Mathematical Society.
 He is an editor for Communications on Pure and Applied Mathematics and, since 2010, the managing editor (with Amir Dembo, Stanford) of Probability Theory and Related Fields.
 In 2015 he was elected a member of the American Academy of Arts and Sciences.
 He is a Fellow of the Institute of Mathematical Statistics (August 2011) and an elected member of the International Statistics Institute.
 He was a member of Bourbaki.
-His doctoral students include Antonio Auffinger, Raphaël Cerf, Ivan Corwin, Alice Guionnet and Sandrine Péché.
+His doctoral students include Antonio Auffinger, Raphaël Cerf, Ivan Corwin, Alice Guionnet, Houman Owhadi and Sandrine Péché.